By: Mark Beaumont / The Independent

 Translation (partial): Telegrafi.com

-The few Australians who were lucky enough to see Scott's first performance with AC/DC in September 1974 witnessed the rebirth of rock 'n' roll.
-"Bon drank about two bottles of bourbon, did some drugs ... and said, 'Okay, I'm done,'" guitarist Angus Young said in journalist Clinton Walker's biography.
-Highway to Hell, dedicated to Bon Scott, recalling the chaotic Adelaide gig.
+The few Australians lucky enough to see Scott's first performance with AC/DC, in September 1974, witnessed the rebirth of rock and roll.
+"Bon drank about two bottles of bourbon, did drugs ... and said, 'Okay, I'm ready,'" guitarist Angus Young said in journalist Clinton Walker's biography, Highway to Hell, dedicated to Bon Scott, recalling the chaotic Adelaide gig.
 "He was running around in his wife's panties, shouting at the audience.
 It was a magical moment.
 He said it made him feel young again."

 A few weeks later, Scott became a regular member of the group.
 Neither his life, nor rock music, would ever be the same.